enricoferrero/bioconductor-regulatory-genomics-workflow/biocondutor-regulatory-genomics-workflow.md

     ##   -------
     ##   seqinfo: 23 sequences from GRCh38 genome; no seqlengths

-SNPs is a `gwasloc` object which is simply a wrapper around a `GRanges` object, the standard way to express genomic ranges in Bioconductor.
+`snps` is a `gwasloc` object which is simply a wrapper around a `GRanges` object, the standard way to express genomic ranges in Bioconductor.
 We are interested in SNPs associated with SLE:

 ``` r
 snps <- subsetByTraits(snps, tr = "Systemic lupus erythematosus")